deeplearninc/relaax/relaax/templates/environments/deepmind-lab/README.md

 To run our client we can replace this file by ours.

-It can looks like as follows:
+If you create your app next to `relaax` package, code can looks like as follows:
 (you have to provide path to your `training.py`)
 ```python
 #!/usr/bin/env python